Nail Dystrophies

 Trachyonychia

 Trachyonychia (rough, opaque nails) may occur with alopecia areata, lichen planus, atopic dermatitis, and psoriasis.
 It is most common among children.
 When present in all nails, trachyonychia is often called 20-nail dystrophy.
 When it occurs in children, it tends to resolve spontaneously.
 When it occurs in adults, treatment is aimed at the underlying disorder.
+A clue to the diagnosis is the nails feel like sandpaper.

-Nail tumors
+Nail Tumors

 Drugs Mentioned In This Article